drspreston/github-slideshow/_posts/0000-01-02-drspreston.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is my first slide in GitHub!
+This line needs to be deleted ==> This is my first slide in GitHub!
 Use the left arrow to go back!